scipy/scipy.org/www/install.rst

 not have the full SciPy stack available (i.e. you cannot do ``brew install
 <formula>`` for everything).
 You can install NumPy, SciPy and Matplotlib,
-with ``brew tap homebrew/python; brew install python numpy scipy matplotlib``, but we recommend pip installs in preference to the homebrew builds.
+with ``brew tap homebrew/python; brew install python numpy scipy matplotlib``, but we recommend pip installs in preference to the Homebrew builds.

 .. _individual-packages: